Making our planet safer

 Every year, we open new shops and refit existing ones, and are embracing these opportunities to rethink our approach.

 The first Greggs Eco-Shop opened in 2022, built using our new template.
-We have set up metering on every piece of technology so we can collect data on how well each item performs.
-Those that do well will then be added to our standard new build and refit templates.
+We set up metering on every piece of technology so we can collect data on how well each item performs.
+Those that did well were then be added to our standard new build and refit templates.
 In this way, tried and tested eco technologies will steadily be added across all our shops.
-We are aiming to apply what we’ve learned to at least a quarter of our estate by 2025.
+We were aiming to apply what we’ve learned to at least a quarter of our estate, but ended on 34% by the end of 2025.

 We love discovering new ideas

-Unnecessary single-use plastics were the first to go: we either stopped using them (for instance, using tongs to pick products up, rather than a clear plastic ‘lifting sheet’) or we replaced them with a more sustainable alternative (like the paper bags that replaced our old plastic carrier bags).
+We have been on a journey to improve our packaging for many years.
+Unnecessary single-use plastics were the first to go in 2020: we either stopped using them (for instance, using tongs to pick products up, rather than a clear plastic ‘lifting sheet’) or we replaced them with a more sustainable alternative (like the paper bags that replaced our old plastic carrier bags).
 We then went after other forms of unnecessary packaging.

 We work with Biffa, our main waste contractor, who help us to better understand the UK’s recycling infrastructure so we can do our bit to increase recycling rates by making packaging that is easier to collect and sort.